Mbed-TLS/mbedtls/README.md

 ### Browsable library documentation

-To generate a local copy of the library documentation in HTML format:
+To generate a local copy of the library documentation in HTML format, tailored to your compile-time configuration:

 1. Make sure that [Doxygen](http://www.doxygen.nl/) is installed.
 We use version 1.8.11 but slightly older or more recent versions should work.
 1. Run `make apidoc`.